asdfash/AFC/notes.md

 partial fractions table
 wk 1 - Statespace Method - pg 9
 wk 2 - Solving Homogeneous State Equations - pg 2

+## IMPORTANT

+wk 2 - Computing Matrix Exponentials - pg 6
+wk 3 - Pole placement controller design - pg 2

+## Random notes

+### wk 3 - controlability and observability

+state at time  $ 0 \neq 0 $
+For controlability, is A and B
+For observability, is A and C